Previous chapter: Prologue

 The team is all ragged smiles.
 We've delivered on the promised courses, even with the last-minute changes, and everyone's feeling nice and accomplished, but dead tired.
 We pushed ourselves for this one.
 I continue making my way out through the blizzard of farewells and memes and wave my goodbyes.
 Gabe beams and waves from the floor, then gets back to his struggle.

-From Pearl: Break a leg!
+From Pearl to Jaz: Break a leg!

-To Pearl: Policeman flipping the crux at the photographer
+From Jaz To Pearl: Policeman flipping the crux at the photographer

 I run for the closest outer shuttle, slump into an open seat by the window and wonder if I forgot to do anything.
 I'm sure I did, but it's not like I'm going into hibernation.
 I queue up something from my high-tempo collection and techno floods my head, the subdermal speakers thrum my skull.
 My heart-rate increases and I smile.